 The genetics course introduces students to the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
 The course will review fundamental genetic concepts, principles and information (patterns of inheritance, mitosis & meiosis, the structure of DNA, RNA and protein synthesis) as well as concepts underlying clinical genetics (human development, gene analysis, disease producing mutations).

-Credit: 1 semester hour Course Director: Claudia Soler-Alfonso Course Offered: Fall 1, Term 3
+Course Director: Lorraine Potocki Course Offered: Fall 1, Term 3

 Clinical Medicine I (PACMD-61501)